-The United States Congress has an upper chamber called the Senate and a lower chamber called the House of Representatives (or “House” for short) which share the responsibilities of the legislative process to create federal statutory law.
+The United States Congress has two chambers, one called the Senate and the other called the House of Representatives (or “House” for short) which share the responsibilities of the legislative process to create federal statutory law.
 They occupy opposite ends of the Capitol Building.

-The 50 states elect 2 senators each for staggered 6-year terms.
-A senator represents between 1 and 37 million people, depending on their state’s population.
+The United States’s 50 states each elect two senators for staggered six-year terms.
+A senator represents between 0.6 and 40 million people, depending on their state’s population.

 The day-to-day activities of the Senate are controlled largely by the political party holding the most seats, called the “majority party.”
 Here is a count of senators by party:

-The country is also divided into 435 congressional districts with a population of about 710,000 each.
-Each district elects a representative (aka congressperson) to the House for a 2-year term.
+The United States is also divided into 435 congressional districts with a population of about 760,000 each.
+Each district elects a representative to the House of Representatives for a two-year term.

-As in the Senate, the day-to-day activities of the House are controlled by the political party holding the most seats, called the “majority party.”
-Here is a count of congresspeople by party:
+As in the Senate, the day-to-day activities of the House are controlled by the “majority party.”
+Here is a count of representatives by party:

 The 435 congressional districts do not include the District of Columbia, Puerto Rico, and the U.S.’s four other island territories — American Samoa, Guam, the Northern Mariana Islands, and the U.S. Virgin Islands — which each send a non-voting delegate to the House.
 Puerto Rico’s delegate is called the Resident Commissioner.